Bloomsy-Plants-Store/Bloomsy-Plants-Store/README.md

   The website is designed to be responsive across various devices, including smartphones and tablets.
 It offers a seamless browsing and shopping experience, allowing customers to shop for plants on the go.

 - **Chatbot Assistance for Plant Selection**<br>
-Our website has a chatbot feature that helps users find plants that match their personality and preferences.
-Using advanced algorithms and a large plant database, the chatbot offers personalized recommendations based on factors like lighting, maintenance, and aesthetics.
-Whether you're new to plants or an experienced gardener, our chatbot guides you in finding the perfect plants for your space and lifestyle.
+Our chatbot helps you find plants that match your preferences using advanced algorithms and a vast plant database.
+It provides personalized recommendations based on lighting, maintenance, and aesthetics, catering to all levels of plant enthusiasts.

 - **Order Tracking for Seamless Shopping Experience**<br>
-Our website provides order tracking for customers, allowing them to stay informed about their purchase.
-From confirmation to shipping and delivery, customers can easily monitor the progress of their orders.
-Real-time updates and notifications ensure transparency and a hassle-free shopping experience.
+Our website offers order tracking for customers to stay informed about their purchases.
+From confirmation to delivery, easily monitor progress with real-time updates for a hassle-free experience.

 ## **DEMO**